baleato/bitcoin-hackathon/TRANSACTIONS_DOCUMENTATION.md

 Known limitations
 -----------------

 - Transaction malleability can change transaction IDs making the chain of transactions discussed in this document unusable.
-The solution is in the proposed BIP-65 OP_CHECKLOCKTIMEVERIFY https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki
+The solution is to use the proposed BIP-65 OP_CHECKLOCKTIMEVERIFY https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki